-Regardless of the tone you use, always keep that approachable, expert, visionary voice in your sights.
+Regardless of the tone you use, always keep that honest, empowering, and ingenious voice in your sights.
 These guidelines can help.

 Voice and tone enhance our relationship with customers.
 We want readers to feel like they’re learning from a really smart friend.
 Not the show-offy kind, but the kind who really wants you to get it and is great at explaining things.
 That way, our content becomes:

 - a pleasure to read and use

 Through our docs, we’re constantly taking into account our DevOps audience.
 We design information to help these readers learn and solve problems.
 Attention to voice, particularly voice that appeals to developers, ensures that they want to keep reading.

 Who they are: obviously, everyone is different.
 In general, developers want tools that work and info that’s delivered quickly and then gets out of the way.
 And some fizzy water.
 They like fizzy water.

 - a light seasoning of developer-y jargon is good (make sure context keeps things clear)

 - no corporate speak or BS

 - dropping in some interesting verbs - futz or grok, for example